You love what you do. Yet, have you ever had to field questions by sceptics about QNET?

 QNET is a direct selling company

-In order to understand what direct selling is, it’s necessary to also understand what it isn’t.
+To understand what direct selling is, it’s necessary also to understand what it isn’t.

 Firstly, direct selling is not a pyramid scheme.
 Pyramid schemes are illegal and only focused on the money game.